transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 This mathematical analysis reveals something profound: in order for consciousness, which inherently involves the interplay of distinction and limitation (¬ and —), to emerge through a coherent causal chain, ɔ must exist at every level in that chain.

-Thus, the half-existent topology isn't just a feature of consciousness but must permeate the entire causal pathway leading to it, including whatever we might consider the "first" or most fundamental level.
+Thus, the half-existent liminal topology isn't just a feature of consciousness but must permeate the entire causal pathway leading to it, including whatever we might consider the "first" or most fundamental level.

 In other words, the nothingness (ɔ) that co-constitutes our conscious experience must be the same nothingness that co-constitutes reality at its most fundamental level, just manifesting differently at each stage through different forms of distinction (¬) and limitation (—).